Public transport : Paris and the Île-de-France

 The RER has fewer stops than the Métro, but links up with the major central hubs.
 It does mean that trains are much faster than the Métro, so it is useful if you need to cross the city quickly.
 It's also great for reaching outer destinations such as Charles de Gaulle Airport or Disneyland Paris.

-The city also has a tram system.
-Most lines run out in the suburbs, although there are some that run around the edges of Paris.
+Most tram lines run out in the suburbs, although there are some that run around the edges of central Paris.
 They provide useful links where the Métro doesn't run, particularly where bus services have struggled with capacity.
 The good thing is that they have been designed to connect up with rail services.

 Are services frequent?